BlaineDev/431-classes-2022/movies/movie_list.md

 # List of Movies in the 2020-2022 data

+This is an alphabetical list of the 159 films included as favorite movies by students in 2020-2022.
+Each film's year of release is provided in parentheses.

 1. 8 1/2 (1963)
 2. 2001: A Space Odyssey (1968)
 3. About Elly (2009)